The Process

 2023

-In January 2023, the City Council moved to request approval from the Minnesota State Legislature to pursue a local half-percent sales tax to fund the new Maintenance Operations Center and License & Passport Center.
+In January 2023, the City Council moved to request approval from the Minnesota State Legislature to pursue a local half-percent sales tax to fund the new Maintenance Operations Center and License and Passport Center.

 State lawmakers then authorized the city to present a 0.5% sales tax to Roseville voters this November to fund up to $76.9 million for these projects.